neoreva/gist/mc_creator_issues.md

 ### JSONUI

-When parsing JSONUI we found that the samples repository has an miss-named file in the `./resource_pack/ ui` folder.
+When parsing JSONUI we found that the samples repository has an miss-named file in the `./resource_pack/ui` folder.

 - [`persona_SDL.json`](https://github.com/Mojang/bedrock-samples/blob/preview/resource_pack/ui/persona_SDL.json) should really be `persona_sdl.json` so it lines up with [`_ui_defs.json:117`](https://github.com/Mojang/bedrock-samples/blob/b353e8cbe549f04dd63290b765715d0a4202af51/resource_pack/ui/_ui_defs.json#L117).
 This is not an issue in the base game definitions, this only shows up in the samples.